abmudd/Phylogeny/README.md

 # Phylogeny Pipeline

 The phylogeny pipeline allows the user to rapidly mine GenBank for a particular taxa, curate and align the resulting hits, and produce a high-density phylogenetic tree.
-The steps are outlined in more detail in the prepared manuscript.

 Version 0.1